 - Shoes.
 Comfy and versatile, sneakers are a style that successfully thrives year-round and can be paired with anything from summer dresses to smart denim.
 Sturdy sandals and espadrilles will also keep your shoe game strong during autumn.

 - Rain jacket.
 Wet days become more frequent the further north you travel.
+Rainy weather is fairly common in the autumn, even for a warm country like Portugal.
 Be sure to pack a lightweight rain jacket to keep you dry and comfortable when the weather swings from sunshine to sopping wet.
-If you’re travelling in the north of Portugal, you may need something a little warmer.
+If you're travelling in the north of Portugal, you may need something a little warmer.
+This is the time to add a travel umbrella to your carry on as well.

 Many travellers make the mistake of assuming that Portugal is warm and dry all year round.
 It's not.
 Winters can get cold and wet, even on the sun-kissed shores of the Algarve.
 Most of Portugal's rain falls between November to March, with December being the wettest month, and it's not unusual to see snow in the north, especially in the Serra da Estrela mountains.

 However, despite the rain, Portugal sees one of the warmest winters in Europe.
-Stick to the south of the country and you’ll experience mild daytime temperatures of around 15°C. And as the crowds of summer and autumn depart, tranquillity returns to the cities and beaches, making it the perfect time to see the sights of Lisbon, Faro and Porto with ease.
-Since you won’t need to worry about slipping into swimwear for a few months, you can hunker down over hearty dishes of delicious stews and indulgent desserts.
+Stick to the south of the country, and you'll experience mild daytime temperatures of around 15°C. And as the crowds of summer and autumn depart, tranquillity returns to the cities and beaches, making it the perfect time to see the sights of Lisbon, Faro and Porto with ease.
+Since you won't need to worry about slipping into swimwear for a few months, you can hunker down over hearty dishes of delicious stews and indulgent desserts.
+And honestly, it's well worth it as Portuguese food is fantastic.

-When the outside conditions are uncertain, the trick is to pack staple items than can be worn on their own or layered.
+When the outside conditions are uncertain, the trick is to pack staple items that can be worn on their own or layered.
 Think simple and versatile, and work with neutral colours.

 - Bottoms.
 Versatile and warm, skinny black jeans will pair well with almost anything in your winter wardrobe.
 But, if you're tired of relying on jeans and jumper combo, mix it up with a long maxi skirt paired with an oversized knit or blouse.